googleapis/googleapis.github.io/examples/rpc/rust/README.md

 - Run the [SETUP.sh](SETUP.sh) script to generate Protocol Buffer support code.

 - Run `cargo run` to build and run the sample.

+If you have build problems, be sure that the `protobuf` version specified in `Cargo.toml` matches the version of `protobuf-codegen` that you installed with `cargo install`. `cargo install --list` will show the version of `protobuf-codegen` that you've installed.